-Keith’s practice include counsel to clients on the structure and ramifications of the US federal government's agency and government-sponsored enterprise (GSE) asset disposition programs, the covered bond initiatives, and other legislative and regulatory developments affecting the finance industry.
+Keith’s provides counsel to clients on the structure and ramifications of the US federal government's agency and government-sponsored enterprise (GSE) asset disposition programs, and other legislative and regulatory developments affecting the finance industry.
 He also advises on modifications of residential and commercial mortgage loans and special servicing.

 Prior to joining Morgan Lewis, Keith was a partner in a global law firm, where he chaired the securitization group and was resident in its New York office.